mayan-edms/Mayan-EDMS/docs/chapters/app_creation.rst

   corresponding signal in the ready() method of the MayanAppConfig subclass in apps.py

+- html_widgets.py

+  Classes to render an HTML widget.
+HTML widget are not the same as Django's native form widgets.
+Form widgets only work as part of a form field.
+  HTML widgets are for use outside of forms, such as in a table cell.

+- licenses.py

+  This module outlines the license text of the third party content used in the app.
+It could be other Python libraries, JavaScript libraries, etc.

 - links.py

   Defines the links to be used by the app.
 Import only from the navigation app